staaph/nuxt-contentv2-blog/README.md

 # Nuxt Blog using Content v2

-Create your own Blog publishing markdown to github
+Create your own Blog publishing markdown to github.
+Just push markdown into /content/articles/ configure colors and styles in config file (work in progress)

 ## Setup